LukasMarckmiller/LukasMarckmiller.github.io/_posts/2021-10-03-BountyHunter.md

     #End Ticket

 But what do we actually achive with this?
-I ran [linpeas](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) nad found out that the current user is able to execute the script above as the root user without using a password!
-So that means if we can execute arbitrary code it is executed as the root user.
+I ran [linpeas](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) and found out that the current user is able to execute the script above as the root user without using a password!
 All put together i ended up with following payload:

     # Skytrain Inc